Limited photos this week. Phone stolen, see last week’s post. This week I have an old photo as the top header photo.

 The Truman Show

-Star Trek series, the reboot mostly
+Star Trek series, reboot mostly

 Honey I Shrunk the Kids